 Interana 3 introduced new paradigms for accomplishing tasks.
 This guide demonstrates how to perform Interana 2.x analyses with functionality in Interana 3 and 4.
+Use this guide to help you migrate your work off of an Interana 2.x cluster onto Interana 4.x.

 - 3.x to 2.x object and concept referenceThis article shows how specific named expressions in 2.x map to reusable knowledge objects in 3.x; how other components of Interana have been reworked between 2.x and 3.x; and a few highlights of 2.x features that have improved in 3.x.